 Pretty powerful, right?

-And as you move forward setting new boundaries, here are some things to consider to help with the uncomfortable feelings and mind-drama that might come up:
+And as you move forward setting new boundaries, here are some things to consider to help with the unsettling feelings and mind-drama that might come up:

 - You have a right to prioritize your own needs, feelings, and desires.